aarushi-nema/SC1015-Project/README.md

 # SC1015 Mini-Project
 Welcome to our SC1015 Data Science Mini-Project!
-This project uses the [dataset name and link] dataset from Kaggle.
+This project uses the "Global Energy Consumption & Renewable Generation" dataset from Kaggle (https://www.kaggle.com/datasets/jamesvandenberg/renewable-power-generation).
 Our presentation is linked [here].
 For a complete walkthrough of the project, refer to the following jupyter notebooks:

 1. [link to notebook 1]
 2. [link to notebook 2]